Skip to main content

 • “The bosses you encounter have lore behind each of them, adding depth to the game.”

-• “There isn't really a story to the game, but the bosses you find have lore behind each of them (which is something I'm personally not invested in, but some of you might've wanted more of that).”
+• “There isn't really a story to the game, but the bosses you find have lore behind each of them (which I'm personally not invested in, but some of you might've wanted more of that).”

 • “It could definitely use some music and sound effects as well as a story.”